ceciliasd/comp-study/README.md

-## 📚 Cronograma de Estudos: aprofundando o conhecimento em programação durante as férias
+## 📚 Study Schedule: deepening programming knowledge during the vacation break

-Este repositório contém 10 semanas de estudos intensivos, organizadas em pastas, para aproveitar o período de férias e fortalecer os conhecimentos em C++, Python e Desenvolvimento Web.
+This repository contains 10 weeks of intensive study, organized into folders, to make the most of the vacation period and strengthen knowledge in C++, Python, and Web Development.

-O objetivo é construir uma base sólida e evoluir até conteúdos mais avançados, com projetos práticos semanais que consolidam os aprendizados.
+The goal is to build a solid foundation and progress to more advanced content, with weekly practical projects that consolidate the learning process.

-### 📂 Estrutura do Repositório
+### 📂 Repository Structure

-O repositório é dividido em 10 pastas, representando 10 semanas de estudos.
-Cada pasta vai conter um readme com um resumo abordado na semana, exercícios e/ou projetos relacionados resolvidos.
+The repository is divided into 10 folders, representing 10 weeks of study.
+Each folder will contain a README with a summary of the topics covered, exercises and related projects.

-### 🎯 Objetivo Geral
+### 🎯 General Objective

-- Reforcar os fundamentos da programação.
+- Reinforce programming fundamentals.

-- Desenvolver habilidades práticas.
+- Develop practical skills.

-- Construir um portfólio com projetos reais em C++, Python e Web.
+- Build a portfolio with real projects in C++, Python, and Web.

-- Criar um hábito diário de estudos.
+- Create a daily study habit.

-### 📅 Visão Geral do Cronograma
+### 📅 Overview of the Schedule
-#### Semana 1: Introdução ao C++ e Pensamento Lógico
+#### Week 1: Introduction to C++ and Logical Thinking

-Tópicos:
+Topics:

-- Configuração do Ambiente (VS Code, compilador G++ ou Clang).
+- Environment Setup.
-- Sintaxe básica: main() , includes, namespaces.
+- Basic syntax.
-- Variáveis, Tipos de Dados (int, float, double, char, bool) e Constantes.
+- Variables, Data Types and Constants.
-- Operadores (Aritméticos, Lógicos, Relacionais).
+- Operators.
-- Estruturas de Controle: if , else if , else , switch .
+- Control Structures.
-- Loops: while , do-while , for .
+- Loops.

-Projeto: Calculadora de Console (pedir dois números e uma operação).
+Project: Console Calculator (ask for two numbers and an operation).

-#### Semana 2: Funções, Arrays e Ponteiros (O núcleo do C++)
+#### Week 2: Functions, Arrays, and Pointers (The core of C++)

-Tópicos:
+Topics:

-- Funções (declaração, definição, parâmetros, retorno).
+- Functions.
-- Escopo de variáveis (local vs. global).
+- Variable scope.
-- Arrays (vetores) e Strings ( std::string ).
+- Arrays and Strings.
-- Ponteiros: O conceito mais importante.
-Entender & (endereço de) e * (desreferência).
+- Pointers.
-- Alocação dinâmica de memória ( new e delete ).
+- Dynamic memory allocation.

-Projeto: Criar um Jogo da Forca simples em C++.
+Project: Create a simple Hangman Game in C++.

-#### Semana 3: Introdução a Estrutura de Dados e POO
+#### Week 3: Introduction to Data Structures and OOP

-Tópicos:
+Topics:

-- Structs (Estruturas): Agrupando dados.
+- Structs.
-- Introdução à Programação Orientada a Objetos (POO): Classes e Objetos, Construtores e Destrutores, Encapsulamento.
+- Introduction to Object-Oriented Programming (OOP).
-- Introdução à STL (Standard Template Library).
+- Introduction to STL (Standard Template Library).

-#### Semana 4: A Sintaxe do Python
+#### Week 4: Python Syntax

-Tópicos:
+Topics:

-- Configuração (Python 3, VS Code, extensões).
+- Setup (Python 3, VS Code, extensions).
-- Ambientes Virtuais.
+- Virtual Environments.
-- Sintaxe: Tipagem dinâmica, indentação.
+- Syntax.
-- Estruturas de Dados Nativas: Listas, Tuplas, Dicionários, Sets.
+- Native Data Structures.
-- Loops e Compreensões de Lista.
+- Loops and List Comprehensions.
-- Funções e Módulos
+- Functions and Modules.

-#### Semana 5: Python Intermediário e Módulos
+#### Week 5: Intermediate Python and Modules

-Tópicos:
+Topics:

-- Tratamento de Exceções.
+- Exception Handling.
-- Leitura e Escrita de Arquivos.
+- File Reading and Writing.
-- POO em Python.
+- OOP in Python.
-- Usando bibliotecas de terceiros.
+- Using third-party libraries.
-- Introdução à biblioteca requests.
+- Introduction to the requests library.

-Projeto: Um script que consome uma API pública (ex: API do GitHub, ou uma API de clima como a OpenWeatherMap) e exibe informações formatadas no console.
+Project: A script that consumes a public API (e.g., GitHub API or a weather API like OpenWeatherMap) and displays formatted information in the console.

-#### Semana 6: Git e HTML
+#### Week 6: Git and HTML

-Tópicos:
+Topics:

-- Git: O que é controle de versão?
+- Git: What is version control?
-- Comandos essenciais.
+- Essential commands.
-- GitHub: Criar repositórios, git push , git pull , git clone .
+- GitHub: Creating repositories.
-- HTML5: Estrutura básica.
+- HTML5: Basic structure.
-- Tags semânticas.
+- Semantic tags.
-- Tags de conteúdo.
+- Content tags.
-- Formulários básicos.
+- Basic forms.

-#### Semana 7: CSS e JavaScript Básico
+#### Week 7: CSS and Basic JavaScript

-Tópicos:
+Topics:

-- CSS: Como "linkar" o CSS ao HTML.
+- CSS: How to "link" CSS to HTML.
-- Seletores.
+- Selectors.
-- Propriedades básicas.
+- Basic properties.
-- O Box Model.
+- The Box Model.
-- Introdução a Layouts.
+- Introduction to Layouts.
-- JavaScript Básico: O que é o DOM, selecionar elementos, manipular elementos, eventos.
+- Basic JavaScript.

-Projeto: Construir uma Página de Portfólio Pessoal estática.
+Project: Build a static Personal Portfolio Page.

-#### Semana 8: Projeto C++ Avançado
+#### Week 8: Advanced C++ Project

-Projeto: Sistema de Gerenciamento Simples (ex: Biblioteca ou Cadastro de Alunos).
+Project: Simple Management System (e.g., Library or Student Registration System).

-Usar POO e std::vector ou std::map para armazenar os dados em memória.
+Use OOP and std::vector or std::map to store data in memory.
-Criar um menu de console para Adicionar, Remover, Listar e Buscar.
+Create a console menu to Add, Remove, List, and Search.
-Salvar e carregar os dados de um arquivo .txt ou .csv.
+Save and load data from a .txt or .csv file.

-#### Semana 9: Projeto Python com Backend
+#### Week 9: Python Project with Backend

-Tópicos:
+Topics:

-- Introdução a Backends.
+- Introduction to Backends.
-- Conceito de API REST.
+- REST API concept.
-- Usando Flask ou FastAPI para criar uma API simples.
+- Using Flask or FastAPI to create a simple API.
-- Criar "endpoints" que retornam JSON.
+- Creating endpoints that return JSON.

-Projeto: API para o Portfólio.
+Project: Portfolio API.
-Criar uma API simples em Python que, por exemplo, tem um endpoint.
+Create a simple API in Python with an endpoint.
-Modificar a página de Portfólio (projeto da semana 7) para usar JavaScript e carregar dinamicamente os projetos a partir da sua API Python.
+Modify the Portfolio page (from Week 7) to use JavaScript and dynamically load projects from your Python API.

-#### Semana 10: Estrutura de Dados, Algoritmos e Revisão
+#### Week 10: Data Structures, Algorithms, and Review

-Tópicos:
+Topics:

-- Revisão de tudo.
+- Full review.
-- Conceitos de Estrutura de Dados (Teoria): O que são Listas Ligadas, Pilhas, Filas.
+- Data Structure concepts (Theory).
-- Conceito de Complexidade de Algoritmos (Big O Notation).
+- Algorithm Complexity (Big O Notation).
-- Resolver alguns problemas fáceis/médios no LeetCode ou HackerRank usando Python ou C++.
+- Solve some easy/medium problems on LeetCode or HackerRank using Python or C++.

-### 🛠 Tecnologias Utilizadas
+### 🛠 Technologies Used

 <img
     align="left"